weewx/weewx/docs_src/weectl/index.md

 # The utility **weectl**

-This is a guide to the utility `weectl`.
-As of version 5.0, this utility has two "subcommands", each with its own set of "actions".
-Eventually, it will subsume more and more of the functionality of the other utilities.
+This utility has two subcommands, each with its own set of actions.

-[`weectl station`](../weectl/station) : The creation, initialization, reconfiguration, and upgrading of "user data" areas.
+[`weectl station`](../weectl/station) : Create, initialize, reconfigure, and upgrade the configuration data that control how weewx interacts with the station hardware, manipulates data, and generates reports.

-[`weectl extension`](../weectl/extension) : The installation and uninstallation of extensions.
+[`weectl extension`](../weectl/extension) : List, install, and uninstall extensions to WeeWX.

 Running `weectl --help` will give an overview of its subcommands: